 Start in the prone position with arms stretched above your head.
 Lift both legs and arms from the mat, keeping the pelvis in contact with the floor.
 Hold for 30-60 seconds maintaining arm and leg lift.
 Repeat 1-5 times, Diaphragmatic breathing

-Start in superman position and lift opposite arm and leg from the floor.
-Alternate opposite arm and leg lifts for 30-60 seconds.
+Start in the superman position and lift the opposite arm and leg from the floor.
+Alternate opposite arm and leg lift for 30-60 seconds.
 Repeat 1-5 times.
 Diaphragmatic breathing

 Start with your elbows in and hands flat on the floor with your toes tucked and push up into the plank position.
 Try to keep your core tight with a neutral pelvic tilt as you keep your head, shoulders, and hips in the same straight alignment.
 Hold for 30-60 seconds using diaphragmatic breathing.
 Repeat 1-5 times.